| NUMBER:

 Number is a concept resulting from a counting process.

-The concept of a specific number is that concept
+The concept of a specific number is that concept which develops as a consequence of attention being drawn

 to the possibility of grouping certain ontological entities.